vaithak/vaithak.github.io/index.md

 ## bio
 - **2021 -** Will be joining [DevRev](https://devrev.ai/) as a full-time engineer in the Applied Machine Learning team.
-- **May 2021 - August 2021:** [Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com/projects/#6649856422051840) student, working with the [GeomScale](https://github.com/GeomScale) organisation.
+- **Summer 2021, (3 months):** [Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com/projects/#6649856422051840) student, working with the [GeomScale](https://github.com/GeomScale) organisation.
-- **May 2021 - July 2021:** Research internship in the [Computer Vision & Machine Learning Group, NUS](https://sites.google.com/comp.nus.edu.sg/cvml) with [Prof. Angela Yao](https://www.comp.nus.edu.sg/cs/bio/ayao/) and under the mentorship of [Fadime Sener](https://cg.cs.uni-bonn.de/en/people/m-sc-fadime-sener/).
+- **Summer 2021, (2 months):** Research internship in the [Computer Vision & Machine Learning Group, NUS](https://sites.google.com/comp.nus.edu.sg/cvml) with [Prof. Angela Yao](https://www.comp.nus.edu.sg/cs/bio/ayao/) and under the mentorship of [Fadime Sener](https://cg.cs.uni-bonn.de/en/people/m-sc-fadime-sener/).
-- **July 2017 - June 2021:** Bachelor of Technology at [IIT Kanpur](https://iitk.ac.in/) with a major in Electrical Engineering and three minors in Computer Science.
+- **2017 - 2021:** Bachelor of Technology at [IIT Kanpur](https://iitk.ac.in/) with a major in Electrical Engineering and three minors in Computer Science.
 This was an amazing experience for me, as this exposed me to various domains of computer science and engineering.
     - **May 2020 - July 2020:** Summer Analyst at [Goldman Sachs](https://www.goldmansachs.com/worldwide/india/).
     - **May 2019 - July 2019:** Software Engineering intern at [CodeChef](https://codechef.com).